The System (band): Career

 The System's greatest success came in 1987 with the release of its #1 single "Don't Disturb This Groove," from the album of the same name.
 The duo hired Steven Machat and Rick Smith to be its managers.
 Machat and Smith took control of the promotion and marketing of the duo on behalf of Atlantic and helped the duo achieve its biggest US Pop hit.
 The single reached No. 1 on the Billboard R&B chart and No. 4 on the Hot 100.
 The follow-up single, "Nighttime Lover", was also a top 10 R&B hit, peaking at No. 3.
-In 1989, The System released its fifth album, Rhythm & Romance.
+In 1989, The System released its fifth and final album, Rhythm & Romance.

 Soundtrack work and other contributions

 Their version of the Marc Benno song "Rock 'n Roll Me Again" became famous in the 1984 action comedy Beverly Hills Cop with Eddie Murphy.
 The soundtrack album would go on to win a Grammy.
 The group would also reach No. 23 on Billboard's R&B chart with the title track from the 1988 Eddie Murphy film Coming to America.
 All of this success occurred while the group was contributing its talents to projects such as the Scritti Politti album Cupid & Psyche 85; Phil Collins' "Sussudio"; Chaka Khan's "I Feel for You" and "This is My Night"; and Mtume's "Juicy Fruit", among many others.